There is plenty of advice out there on how to create a great presentation. Most of it centers on two pretty common pieces of advice:

 Mistake #5: Demographic Mismatch

-Tip: Gather information on the best tone, language, clothing and level of formality expected.
+Tip: Gather information on the best tone, clothing and level of formality expected.

 Two of my least favourite words in the world are “business casual.”
 Why?
 Because this can mean many different things to many different groups.
 One time I spoke in front of a large group of managers from the travel industry on digital trends.
-I wore black jeans and a sports coat.
-Afterwards I got an angry email from an audience member who couldn’t believe I wasn’t wearing a suit.
-I’ve never been a fan of dress codes – but now I always ask event organizers what “business casual” actually means.
-The same goes for using potentially offensive language (yes, some audiences think “crap” is a bad word) as well as considering if English is actually the first language for the majority of the audience.
+I wore black jeans and a sports coat (my impression of business casual).
+Afterwards I got an angry email from an audience member who couldn’t believe I wasn’t wearing a suit with a tie.
+I’ve never been fond of dress codes – but now I always ask event organizers what “business casual” actually means.